CristianFenoglio/Compiti_Vacanze/README.md

 # Compiti_Vacanze

-here are my python exercises for summer 2021
+here there are my python exercises for summer 2021